dimitri-yatsenko/datajoint-specs/SPECS_2_0.md

     """
 ```
 This definition allows fast searches by `last_name`, `(last_name, first_name)`, as well as by other attributes with indices.
 Note that a unique index on a nullable field does not prevent multiple rows with `null` in the unique field.
+In our example, two rows with `null` in the `drivers_license` field are allowed.

 ## Foreign keys
+A foreign key from the child table to the parent table is defined by pointing `->` to the class name representing a parent table.
 Foreign keys are defined on separate lines by pointing to the class name representing a parent table.

 ```